 Summary: In world of globalization, it is most common practice to have people with different background & style working on the same application or code module.
 With this kind of setup, it is difficult to achieve code uniformity.
 So it’s always a good practice to have a process to standardize coding styles across teams.
-That’s where having a strong code review process helps.
+That’s where having a strong test automation review process helps.
 In the world of agile development where developing an application is just month’s business, one can argue about not wasting time for code reviews.
-But like the development life cycle has evolved over the period of time, the code review process has also evolved.
+But like the development life cycle has evolved over the period of time, the test automation code review process has also evolved.
 This article is all about the artifacts of code review.

 Code review is systematic examination (often known as peer review) of computer source code.
 It is intended to find and fix mistakes overlooked in the initial development phase, improving both the overall quality of software and the developers’ skills.

 As described in the summary of this article, the code review process has evolved to cope up with faster development life cycle like agile development.
 With the amount of tools, plug-ins, processes, etc. available for code review, it has become super-fast these days.
 Code review is no more a formal process where teams sit together and tear the code apart to find out bugs.
 This conventional process is effective but time consuming.

 Types of Code reviews

 The code reviews are categorized into two types, one is formal code review and another is light weight code review.